cosenmarco/jetty-systemd-notifier/README.md

 ```

 ## Credits
-Thanks to [Martin Kunz][https://github.com/faljse] for providing https://github.com/faljse/SDNotify
+Thanks to [Martin Kunz](https://github.com/faljse) for providing https://github.com/faljse/SDNotify

 ## Disclaimer
-The content in this Github repository is distributed in the hope that it will be useful,
+The content in this GitHub repository is distributed in the hope that it will be useful,
 but WITHOUT ANY WARRANTY; without even the implied warranty of
 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the
 GNU Lesser General Public License for more details.